snotskie/ttrpg/site/src/index.md

 **🧘‍♀️ Wisened:** Life has not been easy on your character, but as a result you’ve come out wiser and tougher, perhaps because you’ve gotten older, been shaped by unfortunate events, or dedicated yourself to your work.
 Upgrading your Hand and Home dice cost $1$ fewer Blessing each time.

 !!! compat "Session Shop: Carefree"
-    If your starting Lifestyle was Carefree, at the end of a session you may spend $4$ unspent Blessings to change your Lifestyle to Prodigious or Crafty.
+    If your starting Lifestyle was Carefree, at the end of a session you may spend ①①①① to change your Lifestyle to Prodigious or Crafty.

     **🔮 Prodigious:** Your studies have come effortlessly to you, and secrets almost seem to just reveal themselves to you.
 When you have sparks, they take on a sorcerous or uninhibited aspect.
 Upgrading your Head and Hurt dice cost $1$ fewer Blessing each time, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.
 You also gain the "Blessed by Voices" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **🧶 Crafty:** You can envision amazing designs and, it seems, to bring them to life.
 When you have sparks, they take on an autonomous or lucky aspect.
 Upgrading your Hand and Home dice cost $1$ fewer Blessing each time, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.
 You also gain the "Efficiently Packed" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

 !!! compat "Session Shop: Eager"
-    If your starting Lifestyle was Eager, at the end of a session you may spend $4$ unspent Blessings to change your Lifestyle to Chosen or Wired.
+    If your starting Lifestyle was Eager, at the end of a session you may spend ①①①① to change your Lifestyle to Chosen or Wired.

     **✨ Chosen:** You draw inspiration from the community around you, setting out on your journeys blessed, favored, or cursed.
 When you have sparks, they take on a divine or noble aspect.
 Upgrading your Heart and Home dice cost $1$ fewer Blessing each time, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.
 You also gain the "Blessed by Charity" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **⚡ Wired:** Your mind is quick and analytical, and you can see solutions to problems that are unimaginably complex.
 When you have sparks, they take on a calculating or duplicative aspect.
 Upgrading your Head and Hurry dice cost $1$ fewer Blessing each time, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.
 You also gain the "Ease of Focus" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

 !!! compat "Session Shop: Wisened"
-    If your starting Lifestyle was Wisened, at the end of a session you may spend $4$ unspent Blessings to change your Lifestyle to Warry or Compelling.
+    If your starting Lifestyle was Wisened, at the end of a session you may spend ①①①① to change your Lifestyle to Warry or Compelling.

     **👁️ Warry:** You are one with the natural and supernatural worlds around you, and you have a keen sense of danger and safety.
 When you have sparks, they take on an astral or prophetic aspect.
 Upgrading your Hand and Hurry dice cost $1$ fewer Blessing each time, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.
 You also gain the "Past Repeated" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **👄 Compelling:** You seem able to spin any loss into a win--or vice versa--, and you are a sly, tactical force to be reckoned with.
 When you have sparks, they take on an illusory or vicious aspect.
 Upgrading your Heart and Hurt dice cost $1$ fewer Blessing each time, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.
 You also gain the "Tactful Speech" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

 !!! compat "Session Shop: Lost"
-    Regardless of your starting Lifestyle, at the end of a session you may spend $2$ unspent Blessings to change your Lifestyle to Lost.
-Then, at the end of a later session you may spend $3$ unspent Blessings to change your Lifestyle to any other option.
+    Regardless of your starting Lifestyle, at the end of a session you may spend ①① to change your Lifestyle to Lost.
+Then, at the end of a later session you may spend ①①① to change your Lifestyle to any other option.

     **💎 Lost:** You feel a disconnect from your own past or former sense of self, perhaps because of an exile from your home, an erased memory, or a period of transition or deep self-reflection.
 When you have sparks, they take on an erratic or liminal aspect.
 Upgrading your History die costs $1$ fewer Blessing each time, and when you perform Spark Stat Checks using History it costs only $2$ Blessing instead.

 Moreover, each character has a History Basic Stat, which is used to perform actions more related to the character's backstory more than to the other Basic Stats.

 !!! tip "Character Creation: Step Three!"
-    Begin to describe your character's backstory and list three specific skills that they have proven their ability in, such as through schooling, study, training, specialization within their team, or so on, as well as people and groups that they regularly interact with and have connections to.
-Begin to imagine where your character could be found on an average Tuesday afternoon before the action of the story gets underway.

-    Also, if your game's setting has non-human characters and your character is one of them, also describe one or two simple actions, within reason, that characters of your non-human species can perform unaided that human characters can't.

-    These background details will help set the scope of what your History Stat Checks cover when other Basic Stats don't apply.
+    Begin to describe your character's backstory.
+Answer the following prompts, or others given to you by your DM.
+These background details will help build the story and set the scope of what your History Stat Checks cover when other Basic Stats don't apply.

-## Hero

-Characters in this game have Heros that they look up to.
-The first time per session, when you succeed a Check or win a Contest by $5$ or more while acting as your Hero would, gain $3$ Blessings.
-Subsequent times gain $1$ Blessing instead.

-!!! tip "Character Creation: Step Four!"
-    Describe who your character looks up to, whose work they strive to emulate, who taught them everything they know, or so on.
+    - Describe who your character looks up to, whose work they strive to emulate, who taught them everything they know, or so on.
 What would it look like to make their Hero happy? upset?
 What is their connection to their Hero, and what is their Hero up to in the world now?
+    - List three specific skills that your character has proven their ability in, such as through schooling, study, training, specialization within their team, or so on.
+    - List three specific people or groups that your character regularly interacts with or have connections to
+    - Describe where your character could be found on an average Tuesday afternoon before the action of the story gets underway.
+    - If your game's setting has non-human characters and your character is one of them, also describe one or two simple actions, within reason, that characters of your non-human species can perform unaided that human characters can't.

 ## Abilities

 Characters in this game have a set of Abilities that grant them certain actions or bonuses over the course of the game.
 These Abilities work together with characters' Stats, Lifestyle, and Hero to make up their key defining traits.

-!!! tip "Character Creation: Step Five!"
+!!! tip "Character Creation: Step Four!"
     Begin to imagine the kind of character taking shape in your mind.
 Have you seen characters like them before in movies, TV shows, and books?
 Were they the bully in school?
 Do they get drawn into conspiracy theories?
 Are they so laid-back that others think they're a slacker?
 Are they beautiful and popular?
 Are they quiet and hardworking?
 Etc. Try to envision the tropes from your favorite fictional stories that your character takes after.

     With that in mind, pick two of the following Abilities to start the game with.